The most frequently asked question of Expandacraft: What size outrigger do I need?

 “What size outrigger do I need”?
 I get that question all the time.
 Well here is the long answer.

-1. to stabilize a kayak and add a small motor on one side, you could get away with the minimalist rig.
+- To stabilize a kayak and add a small motor on one side, you could get away with the minimalist rig.
 A bow to bow configuration on one side with a single cross tube.
-It's been done often with Hobie kayaks but it has it's limitations.
-Kits start at $250.00
+It’s been done often with Hobie kayaks but it has it’s limitations.

-2. One 12'9 outrigger with two cross tubes and low risers.
+- One 12’9 outrigger with two cross tubes and low risers.
 Now this configuration will add enough extra flotation to allow you to stand up and cast net from a platform between the kayak/canoe and give you added rigidity for use in rough water.
 It also gives you a solid mounting point for a motor.
-Kits start at $405.00

-3. A bow to bow set up on each side of your kayak/canoe offers good stability in either direction for a small sail or simply an overloaded craft in need of some sea legs.
-Kits start at $500.00
+- A bow to bow set up on each side of your kayak/canoe offers good stability in either direction for a small sail or simply an overloaded craft in need of some sea legs.

-4. A 12'9 outrigger on each side changes the game completely.
+- A 12’9 outrigger on each side changes the game completely.
 With this set up, you get a huge increase in stability, buoyancy, space and utility.
 Deck over the wings with as much as 18 square feet on either side!
-That's a 3X6 deck space on the left and right of your canoe/kayak for whatever you want to put there.
+That’s a 3X6 deck space on the left and right of your canoe/kayak for whatever you want to put there.
 Alternatively, you could keep it as light as possible and simply use it for stability for sailing.
-Kits start at $810.00

 Now, lets talk cross tubes.
 You can build your own if you have some basic tools, however, you should ask yourself a few questions before building your own or choosing from our kits.